SnapDeploy/snapdeploy-core/README.md

 - Go 1.24 or later
 - Docker and Docker Compose
-- AWS Cognito User Pool (for authentication)
+- Clerk account (for authentication)

 ### Installation